Ailrun/Quilt-Impl/README.md

 on adjoint metaprogramming as the syntax of this implementation is limited within ASCII characters.

-Unlike the paper, we do not have two separate top-levels for the type signature and term definition of a top-level term definition.
+First, we do not have two separate top-levels for the type signature and term definition of a top-level term definition.
 Instead, we use the following syntax:
 ```